zeekhoo/superwidget/README.md

     so simply copy it and edit it:
     * Edit "env.list" file and provide values to your Okta API-Products configuration values.
         Note: comments begin with an "#".
 Be sure to read the comments.
-    * Not all the variables in the "env.list" are required.
-For example, Social Idp and External SAML Idp settings are optional.
+    * You don't need to update all the variables in "env.list", **only the first 5**.
+And these are clearly marked out in the template env.list file

    Example completed in env.list looks like the following (Note: keys and secrets below are made-up values):
     ```